FrodeSolheim/fs-uae/od-fs/docs/directories.md

-# Directories
+# Directories used by FS-UAE

 ## Data

-The "Data" directory, or one of its sub-directories, is where FS-UAE will store settings and other files, and where FS-UAE also expects the user to add files such as Kickstart ROMs.
+The `Data` directory - or one of its sub-directories - is where FS-UAE will store settings and other files, and where FS-UAE also expects you, the user, to add files such as Kickstart ROMs.

 The data directory is (`*`):

 - `C:\Users\<*username*>\AppData\Roaming\FS-UAE\Data` on Windows.
 - `/home/<username>/.local/share/FS-UAE/Data` on Linux (`*`).
 - `/Users/<username>/Library/Application Support/FS-UAE/` on macOS.

-(Or `Data`  inside the portable directory if you are using FS-UAE in [portable mode](docs/portable.md))
+- `Data`  inside the portable directory if you are using FS-UAE in [portable mode](docs/portable.md).

 Under the data directory you will typically find the following sub-directories.